 DOES STRENGTH MATTER FOR A WOMAN GOLFER?

 Strength is secondary to technique.
 Learn how to use the the correct tools, practice the basics, and you will have fun.
-Golf-specific strength will develop as you get involved.
+Golf-specific strength develops as you get involved.

 IS A WOMAN’S GOLF SWING THE SAME AS A MAN’S?

 The swings may differ between men and women because of physiological differences.
 Women with wider hips can have a wider stance which creates more speed if they have the correct movement.
 Hand and arm strength can cause a shallower approach to the ball, limiting speed and therefore, distance.
 In my interview with a new student I always ask about their activities, sports and hobbies.
 Those who play tennis and softball rotate their hips well, and their hands and arms are strong.
 Runners and walkers have the advantage of being flexible and supple.

 HOW DO WOMEN STAY MOTIVATED?

 Ask friends to join you in a class.
 Most new women golfers are looking for health benefits and social interaction.
 Enlist in our five-week trial program, or take a private lesson to build confidence.
 Take advantage of our Putting, Chipping, Full Swing, Power & Distance Class and Pitching classes to improve your game.
 Call Coach Doug Weaver at 843-338-9598 if you have questions or want to get connected to a compatible group and time.